TorrijaConLeche/JavaScript-Projects/Memory-Game/README.md

 Typical memory game with cards.
 I struggled a lot with this one, enjoy it :D

-You can view and example [here](https://java-script-projects-ten.vercel.app/Memory-Game)
+You can view an example [here](https://java-script-projects-ten.vercel.app/Memory-Game)

 Project idea by [Andy Sterkowitz](https://www.youtube.com/watch?v=roumzWd4XJU)